zayo/steam-thresher/README.md

 and use the `NavGraphBuilder.navigation` to keep features in their modules end expose only the navigable entry point without really exposing the UI and dependencies itself.

-This is really hard to estimate where market will be at a time of this concept being fully integrated.
+It is really hard to estimate where market will be at a time of this concept being fully integrated.
 So only future can tell.